-The Biomedical Engineering program is loosely organized into the following areas of emphasis:
+The Biomedical Engineering program is loosely organized into the following areas of emphasis.
+Note that students make take classes from any number of track collections so that the selection of a track direction is not restrictive:

-- Bioelectrical Engineering: based on course material from electrical engineering typically with a focus on instrumentation, device development, or electrically based diagnostics and therapy. - Biomaterials Engineering: based on course material from materials science, material engineering, and mechanical engineering focused on the role of materials in biomedical applications. - Biomechanical Engineering: based on course material from physics or mechanical engineering focused on mechanical aspects of the body, mechanical characteristics of biomedical materials, fluids, use of heat and heat-inducing therapies, and prosthetics. - Biomedical Imaging: based on courses in Mathematics and Bioengineering that cover the underlying physics and mathematics of all forms of medical imaging as well as the use of image processing to extract information from those images.

-- Biochemical Engineering: based on course material from chemistry and chemical engineering and focused on the chemical characteristics of materials, biochemistry of living systems, and chemical based diagnostics and therapeutic drugs and materials - Computational Bioengineering: based on courses in computer science and mathematics and focused on the application of numerical and computational approaches to all aspects of the analysis, interpretation, visualization, and simulation of living systems. - Premedical Preparation: includes the required courses for entry to most medical and dental programs with an emphasis on clinical perspectives of engineering. - Special: for students with unique goals in their engineering degree; draws on courses from many engineering disciplines and the basic or medical sciences.
+- Bioelectrical Engineering: based on course material from electrical engineering typically with a focus on instrumentation, device development, or electrically based diagnostics and therapy. - Biomaterials Engineering: based on course material from materials science, material engineering, and mechanical engineering focused on the role of materials in biomedical applications. - Biomechanical Engineering: based on course material from physics or mechanical engineering focused on mechanical aspects of the body, mechanical characteristics of biomedical materials, fluids, use of heat and heat-inducing therapies, and prosthetics. - Biomedical Imaging: based on courses in Mathematics and Bioengineering that cover the underlying physics and mathematics of all forms of medical imaging as well as the use of image processing to extract information from those images. - Biochemical Engineering: based on course material from chemistry and chemical engineering and focused on the chemical characteristics of materials, biochemistry of living systems, and chemical based diagnostics and therapeutic drugs and materials - Computational Bioengineering: based on courses in computer science and mathematics and focused on the application of numerical and computational approaches to all aspects of the analysis, interpretation, visualization, and simulation of living systems. - Premedical Preparation: includes the required courses for entry to most medical and dental programs with an emphasis on clinical perspectives of engineering. - Special: for students with unique goals in their engineering degree; draws on courses from many engineering disciplines and the basic or medical sciences.

-A student chooses a set of track classes on his or her career goals and a discussion with the undergraduate advisor in order to meet one or more of the following needs:
+A student must propose a set of track classes based on his/her career goals and often after a discussion with an undergraduate advisor in order to meet one or more of the following needs: